 If you don’t own your own gear or don’t know how to use a stand up paddleboard or Kayak, many local businesses offer lessons and tours, which you can find in the link above.

-You can try throwing for as little as $5 or $10 per person.
-Visit Scout Northwest at 1500 SE East Devils Lake Road in Lincoln City Oregon.
-You’ll find this awesome little shop nestled in the Lincoln City Outlet Mall just off Highway 101.
+You’ll find this awesome little shop nestled in the Lincoln City Outlets Mall just off Highway 101.